PIllar 1: Diet

 Movement is good for all of us

-The importance of adequate exercise for our health:
+The importance of exercise for health

 The 4 pillars of health